 A renin test is often done at the same time as

 an aldosterone test.
-For more information, see the medical test
+For more information, see the topic

 A renin stimulation test may

 occasionally be done if blood renin levels are low.
 To prepare for this test,

 you will eat a low-sodium diet for 3 days.
 A blood renin level will be drawn